-- i.
-Clear the victim do not touch the victim - ii.
-Press the flashing button to deliver the shock when prompted - iii.
-Resume CPR immediately after the shock, the AED will prompt to resume CPR - iv.
-Begin with compressions, continue with 30 compressions and 2 breaths - v.
-The AED will re-analyze in two (2) minutes, follow the voice prompts
+i.
+Clear the victim - do not touch the victim ii.
+Press the flashing button to deliver the shock when prompted iii.
+Resume CPR immediately after the shock, the AED will prompt to resume CPR iv.Begin with compressions, continue with 30 compressions and 2 breaths v.
+The AED will re-analyze in two (2) minutes, follow the voice prompts i.
+Resume CPR immediately ii.
+Continue with 30 compressions and 2 breaths until the victim moves or breathes normally, or until EMS arrives iii.
+The AED will re-analyze in 2 minutes iv.
+Follow the voice prompts